grain-lang/grain/stdlib/number.md

 tau : Number
 ```

-TAU represented as a Number value.
+Tau represented as a Number value.

 ### Number.**e**